choria-io/website/docs/content/development/mcorpc/goclients/_index.md

 ## Code Details

-Lets look at a few key items about this code.
+Let's look at a few key items about this code.

 ### Setup